-Me at Grefsenkollen in Oslo, Norway
+Me at Grefsenkollen in my hometown

 My rules of life

 I do not believe you will become happy of living out others expectations of yourself.
 If you do not follow your heart you will become restless and perhaps even unhappy.
 When disrespecting or disliking yourself why would people respect you or like you at all?
-Follow your heart and be proud about the choises you make (and have made) in life.
+Follow your heart and be proud about the choices you make (and have made) in life.
 Then, and only then, you will be proud of yourself.
-Do what you feel like.
+Do what you feel like and follow your heart.
 If not you will regret lather in life that you did not give it a try.
 Experience makes you a wiser person and gives you a better insight of the world around you.
 When you grow old you may regret what you did not do in your life and the chances you left behind.
 Be proud of what you have done.
 Time waits for no one.
 Spend the time you have in possession well.
 Death is no more than a heartbeat away.

 Have faith in yourself and accept yourself for being the one you are.
 Then, and only then, people will be able to respect you and look up to you.
 If you want to change the world first change yourself.
 Do not be superficial but be true to yourself.
 How can you change the world if you can not change the one you are?
 The biggest mistake is to take and not give - from within.
 Share your knowledge with people around you.
 You are the only person that got your perspective on your surroundings.